siqi-wang915/siqi-wang915.github.io/_pages/about.md

 <section id="-news">
   <h2>🔥 News</h2>
   <ul>
-<li>*Jun.
+- *Jun.
 2025*: &nbsp;🎉🎉 I receive my master's degree from School of Aerospace Engineering, Xiamen University!
-<li>*Jun.
+- *Jun.
 2025*: &nbsp;🎉🎉 My friend <a href="https://www.researchgate.net/profile/Xiaodong-Zhang-92" target="_blank">Xiaodong Zhang</a> complete the paper about data-driven vibration response prediction for blades and submit it to Reliability Engineering & System Safety!
-<li>*May 2025*: &nbsp;🎉🎉 I complete my master's thesis defense and thank all the committee members for their valuable comments.
+- *May 2025*: &nbsp;🎉🎉 I complete my master's thesis defense and thank all the committee members for their valuable comments.
-<li>*May 2025*: &nbsp;🎉🎉 I complete the paper about <a href="https://arxiv.org/abs/2506.04028" target="_blank">triply periodic
+- *May 2025*: &nbsp;🎉🎉 I complete the paper about <a href="https://arxiv.org/abs/2506.04028" target="_blank">triply periodic
 minimal surface (TPMS) structure  modeling method</a>!
-<li>*Apr.
+- *Apr.
 2025*: &nbsp;🎉🎉 I receive the review reports for my master's thesis, and all the reviewers give me scores above 90!
-<li>*Apr.
+- *Apr.
 2025*: &nbsp;🎉🎉 The paper about <a href="https://www.sciencedirect.com/science/article/abs/pii/S095183202500393X" target="_blank">high-cycle fatigue life prediction</a> from my friend <a href="https://www.researchgate.net/profile/Xiaodong-Zhang-92" target="_blank">Xiaodong Zhang</a> is accepted by Reliability Engineering & System Safety!
-<li>*Apr.
+- *Apr.
 2025*: &nbsp;🎉🎉 I finish my first IELST test in Xiamen University Siming Campus!
-<li>*Mar.
+- *Mar.
 2025*: &nbsp;🎉🎉 The paper about <a href="https://www.sciencedirect.com/science/article/abs/pii/S1270963825001804" target="_blank">triply periodic
 minimal surface structure (TPMS) and bird strike</a> is accepted by Aerospace science and technology!
-<li>*Dec.
+- *Dec.
 2024*: &nbsp;🎉🎉 I attended the The 2023 Joint Academic Annual Conference of the Mechanics Societies of Fujian and Jiangxi Provinces and have an oral presentation!
-<li>*Oct.
+- *Oct.
 2024*: &nbsp;🎉🎉 I complete the paper about <a href="https://www.sciencedirect.com/science/article/abs/pii/S1270963825001804" target="_blank">triply periodic
 minimal surface (TPMS) structure and bird strike</a> and submit to Aerospace science and technology!
-<li>*Aug.
+- *Aug.
 2024*: &nbsp;🎉🎉 The paper about super-element condensation method from my friend <a href="https://www.researchgate.net/scientific-contributions/Zhe-Yang-2285984581" target="_blank">Zhe Yang</a> is accepted by Journal of Mechanical Strength (In Chinese)!
-<li>*Jun.
+- *Jun.
 2024*: &nbsp;🎉🎉 The paper about model updating from my friend <a href="https://www.researchgate.net/scientific-contributions/Jinhui-Li-2245551287" target="_blank">Jinhui Li</a> is accepted by Mathematics!
-<li>*May 2024*: &nbsp;🎉🎉 My paper about <a href="https://www.mdpi.com/2226-4310/11/6/434" target="_blank">multiple bird strike</a> is accepted by Aerospace!
+- *May 2024*: &nbsp;🎉🎉 My paper about <a href="https://www.mdpi.com/2226-4310/11/6/434" target="_blank">multiple bird strike</a> is accepted by Aerospace!
-<li>*Apr.
+- *Apr.
 2024*: &nbsp;🎉🎉 I complete the paper about <a href="https://www.mdpi.com/2226-4310/11/6/434" target="_blank">multiple bird strike</a> and submit to Aerospace!
-<li>*Oct.
+- *Oct.
 2023*: &nbsp;🎉🎉 I join Aero Engine Academy of China as a research assistant for CAE software development.
-<li>*Sep.
+- *Sep.
 2022*: &nbsp;🎉🎉 I join the Centre for Advanced Machine Design and Data Analytics (<a href="https://www.researchgate.net/lab/CAMDDA-Huageng-Luo" target="_blank">CAMDDA</a>) and supervised by <a href="https://aerospace.xmu.edu.cn/info/2463/48873.htm" target="_blank">Prof. Baoqiang Zhang</a> and <a href="https://aerospace.xmu.edu.cn/info/1623/41443.htm" target="_blank">Prof. Huageng Luo</a>.
-<li>*Jun.
+- *Jun.
 2022*: &nbsp;🎉🎉 I receive my bachelor's degree from Hunan University!

 # 📝 Publications